pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

   - Batch Size: 32, 64
   - Data Augmentation: Yes, No

+# Part B: Pre Trained CNN Model and Fine-Tuning

 - Usage:

-  - Pass the path of train dataset folder in **Question 2 "arguments"** method and in **Question 4 "arguments_2"** method :
+  - Pass the path of train dataset folder in **"arguments"** method

-  - Pass the path of test dataset folder in Question 4 "arguments_2" method :

-# Part B: Pre Trained CNN Model and Fine-Tuning
+  - As i am applyinf pre-trained model on train dataset by spliting it in 80% training and 20% validation i am fine tuning the pre-trained Resnet model for better validation accuracy.

 In Part B, the following parameters can be customized: